Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Imprecise Label Learning

 \subsection{A Unified Framework for Learning with Imprecise Labels}

-\textbf{Mining gold from imprecise labels.} The challenge of learning with imprecise labels lies in learning effectively with inaccurate or incomplete annotation information.
-As per the analysis above, prior works catering to specific individual imprecise labels either explicitly or implicitly attempt to infer the precise labels from the imprecise label information.
-For example, partial label learning concentrates on the disambiguation of the ground truth label from the label candidates \cite{wang2022pico,lian2022irnet,xu2023dali}.
-In semi-supervised learning, after the model initially learns from the labeled data, the pseudo-labels are treated as correct labels and utilized to conduct self-training on the unlabeled data \cite{arazo2020pseudo,sohn2020fixmatch}.
-Similarly, for noisy label learning, an integral part that helps mitigate overfitting to random noise is the implementation of an accurate noise model capable of identifying and rectifying the incorrect labels \cite{Li2020DivideMixLW, sopliu22w}, thereby ensuring the reliability of the learning process and, in turn, facilitating stronger generalizability performance.
-However, inferring the correct labels from the imprecise labels can be very challenging and usually leads to errors accumulated during training \cite{arazo2020pseudo,chen2022debiased}, which is also known as confirmation bias.
-In this work, we take a different approach: we consider all possible labeling that the imprecise labels fulfill to train the model, rather than using a single rectified label from the imprecise information.
-Such an approach also eliminates the requirements for designing different methods for various imprecise label configurations and provides a unified solution instead.
+\textbf{Exploiting information from imprecise labels}.
+The challenge of learning with imprecise labels lies in learning effectively with inaccurate or incomplete annotation information.
+Per the analysis above, prior works catering to specific individual imprecise labels either explicitly or implicitly attempt to infer the precise labels from the imprecise label information.
+For example, partial label learning concentrates on the disambiguation of the ground truth label from the label candidates \citep{wang2022pico,lian2022irnet,xu2023dali} or averaging equally over the label candidates \citep{hullermeier2006learning}.
+In semi-supervised learning, after the model initially learns from the labeled data, the pseudo-labels are treated as correct labels and utilized to conduct self-training on the unlabeled data \citep{arazo2020pseudo,sohn2020fixmatch}.
+Similarly, for noisy label learning, an integral part that helps mitigate overfitting to random noise is the implementation of an accurate noise model capable of identifying and rectifying the incorrect labels \citep{Li2020DivideMixLW, sopliu22w}, thereby ensuring the reliability of the learning process.
+However, inferring the correct labels from the imprecise labels or utilizing the imprecise labels directly can be very challenging and usually leads to errors accumulated during training \citep{arazo2020pseudo,chen2022debiased}, which is also known as the confirmation bias.
+In this work, we take a different approach: we consider all possible labeling along with their likelihood that the imprecise labels fulfill to train the model, rather than using a single rectified label from the imprecise information.
+Such an approach also eliminates the requirements for designing different methods for various imprecise labels and provides a unified formulation instead, where closed-form solutions can be derived.